Introduction

 The gsapi Python module

-Assuming that the above platform & setup has been completed, then gsapi
+Assuming that the above platform & setup has been completed, then gsapi should be imported into your own Python scripts for API usage.

 Implemented using Python’s

-module.All functions have the same name as the C function that they wrap.
+ctypesmodule.All functions have the same name as the C function that they wrap.

 Functions raise a

-exception if the underlying function returned a negative error code.Functions that don’t have out-params return
+GSErrorexception if the underlying function returned a negative error code.Functions that don’t have out-params return

-.
+None.
 Out-params are returned directly (using tuples if there are more than one).

 gsapi_revision()

-Returns a gsapi_revision_t
+Returns a gsapi_revision_t.

 This method returns the revision numbers and strings of the Ghostscript interpreter library; you should call it before any other interpreter library functions to make sure that the correct version of the Ghostscript interpreter has been loaded.